dask/governance/trademark.md

-Usage and modification of the Dask *software* is governed by the [license](https://github.com/dask/dask/blob/main/LICENSE.txt), which describes permissable behavior under copyright law.
+Usage and modification of the Dask *software* is governed by the [license](https://github.com/dask/dask/blob/main/LICENSE.txt), which describes permissible behavior under copyright law.
 Trademarks are a distinct form of intellectual property, and so the guidelines in this document apply only to the "Dask" trademark and logo, but not to the software itself.